-Parent vs. Friend
+Parent vs. friend

-I would also dare say that sometimes parents want to befriend their children out of selfishness.
-I always ask...Does the parent lack friends?
+A rare motive for befriending your children, but not unheard of is, selfishness.
+Does the parent lack friends?
 Does the parent feel lonely in the relationship with the other half?
 Is the child the best confidant, especially when the topic being discussed is the other parent and their relationship?
-How can a child understand boundaries if his / her parents are his level, her friends?
+How can a child understand boundaries if their parents are his level, her friends?
 How can a child understand that drinking is wrong when his father tells him about when he used to get drunk?
 How can a girl understand boundaries in relationships when her mother tells her about the 'hottie' at work?

 Parents already have many different roles.
 They already have the role as a friend; it’s just built in along with the role as mum and dad.
 It’s a package deal.
-Learning the balance between the roles is the key.
-Some kids need to see more of one role than another, some kids need that little extra discipline and some parents may never experience both, just as some parents may not be able to.
+But learning the balance between the roles is the key.
+Some kids need to see more of one role than another, some kids need that little extra discipline and some parents may never experience both.
 There are also families which never experience ‘mate-ship’ with their children until later on in life, when their kids reach adulthood.
 These are all personal choices.

 1. Be a parent at all times.
 Truth, wisdom, knowledge, caring, teaching, loving; the ingredients that should never be absent are the building blocks on which your relationship will grow.

 2. Listen as a friend, but use parental practices for input.
-If he is worried about his buddies wanting him to drink and drive try to refrain from responding as a friend.Don't be wishy washy and say he shouldn't drink and drive but if he does it's understandable.
-It is never understandable to encourage him to drink and drive.
+If he is worried about his buddies wanting him to drink and drive, try to refrain from responding as a friend.
+Be firm and fair: you understand the feeling of peer pressure, but it is never understandable to encourage him to drink and drive.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.